damare42/ikid/README.md

-# mark Ikid — Local-First Personal Finance
+# Ikid — Local-First Personal Finance

 Ikid (Amharic for *"plan"*) is a personal finance dashboard that runs **entirely on your computer**.
 Import bank statements (CSV or PDF), auto-categorize transactions, track budgets and savings goals, and see exactly where your money goes.
 No cloud, no accounts, no telemetry — your data lives in a single SQLite file.